Container widgets are able to hold other widgets and take care of

 box = Box (100, 100)

-methods.
+Container methods.
 The topleft

 coordinates of the attached widgets are used to position them

 within the Box.
-Thus a Button
+Thus a Button with the

 topleft value of 10, 10 will be placed 10

-pixels from the topleft corner of the Box
+pixels from the topleft corner of the Box.

-widget class does not make use
+The Box widget class does not make use

 of the padding and